Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 <br>

 #### Navigation bar on smaller devices
-- On smaller screens, the two main buttons (Play and Login) reduce their size in a responsive way and self position at the top right next to the registration one.
+- On smaller screens, the navbar links turn into an hamburger menu/toggle button in the top right corner of the page after the login and bag buttons.
 <ul>
     <li><strong>User stories covered by this feature:</strong>
     </li>